-- Source characteristics: For all typical inventories, the source characteristics that identify these sources are country/state/county code and SCC.
-See Section 2.3.4, "Country, state, and county codes" [14] and Section 2.3.5, "Source Classification Codes" [15] for further information. - Optional source characteristics: SMOKE can also use pregridded data as a SMOKE area source; this is described in more detail in Section 2.8.2.2, "Pregridded data route" [32].
-In this case, the country/state/county code and SCC are not used in SMOKE. - Source attributes: The inventory year is associated with all sources in the inventory input files.
+- Source characteristics: For all typical inventories, the source characteristics that identify these sources are country/state/county code, SCC and/or GEOCODE_LEVEL[1-4].
+See Section 2.3.4, "Country, state, and county codes" [13] and Section 2.3.5, "Source Classification Codes" [14] and Section 2.3.7, "Geographical Code (GEOCODE_LEVEL[1-4]" [15] for further information. - Optional source characteristics: SMOKE can also use pregridded data from the same modeling domain as a SMOKE area source; this is described in more detail in Section 2.8.2.2, "" [32].
+In this case, the source characteristics and attributes, (country/state/county code and SCC) are not used in SMOKE.
+SMOKE can also use pregridded data from a different modeling domain along with geographical codes (GEOCODE_LEVEL[1-4]) and source information from the ARINV file to specify the source characteristics and associated source attributes for each grid cell. - Source attributes: The inventory year is associated with all sources in the inventory input files.
 In addition, SMOKE assigns a time zone (see Section 2.9.14, "Assign country codes, years, and time zones" [60]) and an approach for normalization of temporal profiles (see Section 2.9.13, "Set the weekday averaging approach" [60]).
-In the nonpoint toxics inventory only, Standard Industrial Classification (SIC) codes, Maximum Achievable Control Technology (MACT) codes, and North American Industrial Classification System (NAICS) codes are optional source attributes; the NAICS code is read by SMOKE but not otherwise used at this time.
+In the nonpoint toxics inventory only, Standard Industrial Classification (SIC) codes, Maximum Achievable Control Technology (MACT) codes, and North American

+Industrial Classification System (NAICS) codes are optional source attributes; the NAICS code is read by SMOKE but not otherwise used at this time.
 Additionally, a "source type" field is available in the nonpoint inventory to identify major and Clean Air Act (CAA) section 112 area sources.
-See Section 2.3.6, "Standard Industrial Classification codes" [16] for a description of SIC codes, Section 2.3.7,

-- "Maximum Achievable Control Technology codes" [16] for more about MACT codes, and Section 2.3.8, "Source types: major and section-112 area sources" [17] for more about source types.
-We will refer to the CAA section 112 area sources as simply "section-112 area sources". - Data: SMOKE can read emissions data for criteria, particulate, and toxics pollutants for nonpoint/stationary area and nonroad inventories.
+See Section 2.3.6, "Standard Industrial Classification codes" [15] for a description of SIC codes, Section 2.3.8, "Maximum Achievable Control Technology codes" [16] for more about MACT codes, and Section 2.3.9, "Source types: major and section-112 area sources" [16] for more about source types.
+We will refer to the CAA section 112 area sources as simply "section-112 area sources".

+- Data: SMOKE can read emissions data for criteria, particulate, and toxics pollutants for nonpoint/stationary area and nonroad inventories.
 The SMOKE system is not constrained with regard to the pollutants read (although typical examples were given in Section 2.3.1, "Inventory data types" [7]).
 SMOKE accepts annual emissions data, average-day emissions data, or both (though not all input formats support all types).
 An emission factor value can also be read by SMOKE, but SMOKE does nothing with it. - Data attributes: Inventories for nonpoint/stationary area and nonroad mobile sources can contain control efficiency, rule penetration, and rule effectiveness information for each pollutant.
 SMOKE will use these data if provided; otherwise it will set default values that indicate that no control-based adjustments have been applied to the inventory pollutant data.
-The defaults are listed in the file formats in Chapter 8, SMOKE Input Files [347].
+The defaults are listed in the file formats in Chapter 8, SMOKE Input Files [345].